 Lack of muscle can put you at risk for injuries and Osteoporosis.
-Lack of strength and weak, brittle bones is a dangerous combination.
+Lack of strength and weak, brittle bones are a dangerous combination.
 It can affect your balance which can lead to taking a fall and breaking a bone.

-A slow-movement high-intensity strength training program will build muscle, stabilize bones, and increase bone density.
+A slow-movement-high-intensity strength training program will build muscle, stabilize bones, and increase bone density.
 It is a safe and effective way to a stronger, healthier body.

 Muscle also plays a direct role in posture by keeping your skeletal structure upright and properly aligned.
 By increasing muscle mass, your body is able to function more productively.
 Keeping your muscles strong allows them to do their job effectively which in the long-run will prevent back pain and imbalances in the body.

 "Numerous studies have shown that strength training can play a role in slowing bone loss, and several show it can even build bone.
 This is tremendously useful to help offset age-related declines in bone mass." - Harvard Health

 Every movement your body makes requires muscle.
 When your body is in pain or doesn't have the necessary strength to function efficiently, every daily activity takes more effort than it should.
 And worst of all, lack of strength can also prevent you from participating in the things you love to do.

 The stronger your body is, the more able you are to execute your actions and movements with confident intent versus apprehension.
 The more capable you are to complete daily activities the less likely you are to suffer an injury.

 Most importantly, because muscle allows your body to move efficiently, it will allow you to safely enjoy the things you love to do, like riding a bike, paddle-boarding, backpacking, or simply playing with your kids.
 A strong body makes for a happy and active life.